 We understand that at times it can be confusing to determine the right dosage of medicine for your child.
-Our experienced pediatricians have provided a general overview of the recommended dosages for children using the chart below.
+Our experienced pediatric providers have provided a general overview of the recommended dosages for children using the chart below.
 This can be especially useful after a common children’s immunization, as it is not unusual for children to develop a slight fever during this time.
 Acetaminophen and Ibuprofen can be very useful in treating fever as a result of an immunization.

 (Tylenol, Feverall suppositories, generic acetaminophen)